 Clinical trials are planned experiments designed to evaluate the benefits of one or more treatments, in human participants and animal species with a specific medical condition.
-They can take months if not years before completion.
-Considering the complexities involved in the design, conduct and analysis, trials need to be inspected to ensure that they comply with TFDA requirements, trial protocol, ICH-GCP/GCLP and applicable standard operating procedures (SOPs).
-It is with this standpoint that these guidelines have been developed.
+Considering the complexities involved in the design, conduct and analysis, trials need to be inspected to ensure that they comply with TMDA requirements, trial protocol, ICH-GCP/GCLP and applicable standard operating procedures (SOPs).
+It is with standpoint that these guidelines have been developed.

-The TFDA has been conducting inspections since 2009 by following the principles as outlined in the ICH-GCP, WHO and TFDA guidelines and procedures.
+The TMDA has been conducting inspections since 2009 by following the principles as outlined in the ICH-GCP, WHO and TMDA guidelines and procedures.
 During the course of discharging this function, a number of challenges have been encountered to include investigators and sponsors not knowing which standards or requirements they are being inspected against.

-In this respect, this first edition of the guidelines has been crafted by TFDA to allow for effective implementation of clinical trial inspection activities in the country.
-They outline technical requirements and practices that should be adopted when planning for, carrying out and reporting trial inspection activities.
+The first edition of the Guidelines for conducting Good Clinical and Laboratory Practices Inspection which was approved in June, 2017 allowed for the effective implementation of clinical trial inspection activities in the country.
+The guidelines outlined technical requirements and practices that should be adopted when planning for, carrying out and reporting trial inspection activities.